-Last Updated on April 19, 2026 by Lisa Keys
+Last Updated on May 3, 2026 by Lisa Keys

+Sweet strawberries and tart rhubarb baked into a juicy sauce under a crumbly topping.
 Strawberry rhubarb crumble is one of my favorite desserts.
 It's half the reason I grow both strawberries and rhubarb in my garden.
 The other reason is pie and skillet cake.

 A strawberry rhubarb crumble is such an easy dessert to make.
 It's basically a juicy pie without the hassle of making a pie crust.
 Any fruit will do.
 You can even make a frozen fruit crumble, but I love how well fresh strawberries and rhubarb play together.
 And if you are anything like me extra crumble, with or without nuts, is a necessity.